roshcagra/NetworkSimulator/README.md

 # NetworkSimulator

 ## Language
-Python
+Python 3

 ## Simulator
 SimPy 3.
 It is built for simulations where there are many objects being simulated and they interact often.
-Simulating a network falls under this, so SimPy seems like a good fit.
-It's also allows Process Based Simulation, which is also cool.
+Network simulation using processes is very simple (our code is approximately 200 lines at the moment)

 ## Classes
 ### Packet